citusdata/citus_docs/aboutcitus/concepts.rst

 Suppose that shard 102027 is associated with the row in question.
 This means the row should be read or written to a table called ``github_events_102027`` in one of the workers.
 Which worker?
 That is determined entirely by the metadata tables, and the mapping of shard to worker is known as the shard *placement*.

+Joining some :ref:`metadata tables <metadata_tables>` gives us the answer.
+These are the types of lookups that the coordinator does to route queries.
+It rewrites queries into fragments that refer to the specific tables like ``github_events_102027``, and runs those fragments on the appropriate workers.

 .. code-block:: sql

   SELECT